1zzowiebeha/1zzowiebeha/README.md

 🌱 I'm currently learning HTML, and CSS.

-💻 I've worked with Django, Python, and PostgreSQL in my hobby projects.
+💻 I've worked with C#, Django, Python, and PostgreSQL in my hobby projects.

 Want to connect?
 Reach out to me on my [Linkedin](https://www.linkedin.com/in/zowie-beha-4b0498250) :)